 Length of Program

 Candidates must be graduates of a recognized foreign medical school and have completed an obstetrics and gynecology residency training program in their country.
 The candidate must have a clear interest and commitment in expanding his or her expertise in gynecologic oncology.

-The candidate must have passed the first part of the USMLE examinations or any equivalent at the time of application.
-Prior to starting the program, candidates are required to have passed all parts of the USLME examination and hold a valid ECFMG certificate at the time of application.
+The candidate must have passed all USMLE examinations and hold a valid ECFMG certificate at the time of application.
 Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements.

 Number of Positions

 How to Apply

 Completed applications and curriculum vitae should be submitted by May 1 of each year.
 Three letters of recommendation are required.
 Requests for applications or additional information about the fellowship program should be directed to: Rasha Jadalhack, Education Program Manager.